Ebola centre attacker killed in DR Congo | TODAY.NG

 The dead man was a member of the Mai-Mai rebel group, Sylvain Kanyamanda, the mayor of Butembo in the North Kivu province, told AFP.

-“The security forces prevented the attackers from crossing a 40-metre (130-foot) perimeter” around the centre where Ebola patients were being treated.
+“The security forces prevented the attackers from crossing a 40m perimeter” around the centre where Ebola patients were being treated.

 The Ebola fightback in the region is hampered by the presence of warring armed groups, including the Mai-Mai, and by locals in denial who refuse treatment and ignore prevention advice.